Terminal-2 icon

 In general, to test the happy flow, you need to use a card with a BIN that is eligible for tax refunds.
 Otherwise, the TFS provider returns a message that a tax refund is not possible.

-1. Make sure we configured Send card number to <TFS provider> notifications for your test account.
+1. Make sure that you configured Send card number to <TFS provider> notifications for your test account.

 2. Discuss with your TFS provider which card numbers (PAN) on your test card you are allowed to use for tax refund testing.
 (The PAN includes the BIN.)